-The Board entered into a Service Level Agreement with the Department for Environment and Water during 2020-21 which includes the delivery of corporate support services to the Board to ensure it is able to meet its statutory requirements in delivering its business.
+The Board entered into a Service Level Agreement (SLA) with the Department for Environment and Water (DEW) for 2021-22 which includes the delivery of support services to the Board to ensure it is able to meet its governance and financial management statutory requirements in delivering its business.
+This agreement details the services, projects and funds to deliver the annual work plan.
+This SLA is reviewed and updated on an annual basis.